the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

-(ch-consistency-hr-language)=
+(ch-consistencylanguage)=
+# Language

+Language is concerned with the style with which _The Turing Way_ is written.
+A consistent language ensures that _The Turing Way_ is clear and understandable.

+(ch-consistency-language-hr)=
-# Hard Requirements - Language
+## Hard Requirements

 The hard requirements in the consistency checklist ensure that _The Turing Way_ prioritises accessibility, collaboration, readability and ease of use.
 The checks that deal with _The Turing Way's_ language include:

-(ch-consistency-hr-language-one)=
+(ch-consistency-language-hr-one)=
-## Check 1: Ensure correct grammar and a consistent tone across the book
+### Check 1: Ensure correct grammar and a consistent tone across the book

 For readers of all backgrounds, knowledge, and skill level to understand _The Turing Way_, correct grammar and a consistent tone is necessary.